EPCCed/Activities/Activities/MessagePassingSort/Readme.md

 nothing.

 ![First message passing](imgs/MessagePassing3.png)

-Do a local sort of the numbers each participant has.
+4. a local sort of the numbers each participant has.

 ![Second local sort](imgs/MessagePassing4.png)

-Now even numbered participants must turn to people on their right and show their lowest number and compare it with the highest number of the person on the right.
+5. Now even numbered participants must turn to people on their right and show their lowest number and compare it with the highest number of the person on the right.
 Odd numbered people turn to people on their left and show their left and show their highest

 ![First message passing](imgs/MessagePassing5.png)

-Now you do another local sort:
+6. Now you do another local sort:

 ![Second local sort](imgs/MessagePassing6.png)

-and you go back to the first message passing routine until all the cards are sorted:
+7. Go back to the first message passing routine until all the cards are sorted:

 ![Final configuration](imgs/MessagePassing7.png)

 What is the terminating condition?
+As you have global oversight it's easy to see when the list will be completely sorted.
 How do you get all the processes to recognise that the entire list has been sorted if you are only privvy to your own local data?

 ## Scenarios